joshgerdes/jekyll-uno/_drafts/update-your-azure-webapp-to-use-your-timezone.md

   teaser: ''

 ---
-By default, the Timezone in Azure defaults to UTC (Universal Coordinated Time) as a standard, as a standard and consistent timezone, this makes sense - however when troubleshooting issues or attempting to schedule jobs, having the time in UTC may add additional confusion.
+By default, the Timezone in Microsoft Azure defaults to UTC (Universal Coordinated Time) as a standard, as a standard and consistent timezone, this makes sense - however when troubleshooting issues or attempting to schedule jobs, having the time in UTC may add additional confusion.
 An Azure WebApp is no exception to UTC as a standard, and this can be changed.

 As I am in 'New Zealand', I will be setting my WebApp (which is hosted in Australia East) to NZ time from UTC.